allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 weeks will be used to conduct one-on-one **performance reviews**, which will be elaborated on later in this document.

-### Release weeks
+### Release week (& working weeks)

+When building software, it generally takes a series of commits to put a build together, and it often takes several iterations of builds to come up with a release that one is proud to, well, *release*.
+This is the final stop on our learning journey, and if we're diligent this semester it should prove to be a worthwhile one.

-Release weeks will make up the culmination of our time together.
-You'll work with teammates to put together a sizable project that demonstrates your mastery of course learning objectives. *Unlike* build weeks, which are contained to one week each, you'll have a span of several working weeks to put together a fitting capstone of your time in this course. *Like* build weeks, you can expect a demo and presentation, as well as one final (lengthier) **performance review**.
+You'll work with teammates to put together a sizable project that demonstrates your mastery of course learning objectives.
+The big release week will be preceded by a few working weeks, where no new tasks will be assigned by the instructor; however, you'll need to take ownership of your own (and your team's) time management to use those "free" weeks wisely to complete the requirements associated with the culminating project.

+Release week itself will take place during exam week.
+During our scheduled final exam period you can expect a demo and presentation, as well as one final (lengthier) **performance review** with the instructor.

-## Grading Strategy: Assessing Learning
+## Grading: Assessing Your Learning

 First and foremost, the purpose of our time together is to *learn*.
-We'll best learn together by keeping up with course expectations and of course sharing what we've discovered with one another.
-The grading strategy employed in this class is built around those ideas.
+We'll best learn together by keeping up with course expectations and (of course) sharing what we've discovered with one another.
+The grading strategies employed in this class are built around those ideas.

 There are exactly 100 points up for grabs over the course of the semester.
 You'll begin with exactly 0, and each week will have a finite number of